aicheye/docs/lab-reports/ucm/main.typ

 + Approximately 1 meter of string was measured and cut.
 + A rubber stopper was tied to one end of the string.
 + The other end of the string was threaded through the hollow tube.
 + The desired radius was measured as shown in @fig1.
-The tube was fixed in place to mark this length.
+The tube was held in place to mark this length.
 + A paperclip was taped securely to the string at the other end of the tube.
 + The desired hanging mass was tied to the loose end of the string.